CZ-NIC/respdiff/doc/histogram.rst

 See the link for full explanation of this graph and the reasoning why it's suitable to use for benchmarking.

+The tool generates multiple graphs - ``all`` for queries with any RCODE, and then graphs for every individual RCODE (if present, only codes 0-23 by default).

 Reading the graph
 -----------------